lexmanthefirst/AEREAS/README.md

-# AcRev System
+# AEREAS

-Academic Review and Evaluation System
+Academic Essay Review and Evaluation Agentic System

-AcRev is a backend platform for academic writing review.
+AEREAS is a backend platform for academic writing review.
 It evaluates submitted work, produces structured feedback, and can generate a revised draft based on detected issues.
 The system is designed for student and teacher workflows where writing quality, coherence, argument strength, tone, citations, and originality need to be assessed together.

 ## Overview

-AcRev combines rule-based analysis and optional model-assisted analysis in a single service.
+AEREAS combines rule-based analysis and optional model-assisted analysis in a single service.
 It processes either raw text or uploaded documents, then returns a consolidated review result that can include:

 - Overall and category-level scores
 - Actionable feedback items